bluedot-io/Pulsar-VMAF/README.md

 # 5 CONTACT US

+For evaluation of the product, please visit https://blue-dot.io/Evaluation.
-For evaluation or technical issues, feel free to email us at <info@blue-dot.io>
+For technical problems and questions, feel free to email us at <info@blue-dot.io>